nafarlee/git-good/README.md

 Where did the changes go?
 Where is 'master' pointing?
 Who am I?

 Quite simply, the new commit, called C3, was appended onto the linear history we already had established.
-The `iss53` reference was updated to point to C3 as the latest point in this branches timeline, but `master` was not.
+The `iss53` reference was updated to point to C3 as the latest point in this branches timeline, but `master` remains at C2.

 What gives?